CliMA/Oceananigans.jl/paper/paper.md

 the the Massachusetts Institute of Technology general circulation model [@Marshall1997] and ships with large eddy simulation capabilities.

-Using Julia [@Bezanson2017] has allowed for the development of high-level, low-cost abstractions so that both a friendly user interface and a high-performance model can be programmed in the same language.
+Using Julia [@Bezanson2017] allows for the development of high-level, low-cost abstractions so that both a friendly user interface and a high-performance model can be programmed in the same language.
 Using a high-level language greatly reduces development time and allows users to easily extend the model and implement new features to carry out their experiments.
-Furthermore Julia's native GPU compiler [@Besard2019] allowed us to develop a single code base that executes efficiently on CPUs and GPUs.
+Furthermore Julia's native GPU compiler [@Besard2019] allows us to develop a single code base that executes efficiently on CPUs and GPUs.

 Third paragraph on nice features and aspects:
-1. Makes computational fluid dynamics and ocean modeling more accessible: existing models generally not very user-friendly as you have to fumble with compilers and MPI.
-Also written in Fortran which is no longer being taught to students.
+1. Makes computational fluid dynamics and ocean modeling more accessible: generally, existing models are not very user-friendly as you have to fumble with compilers and MPI and are written in Fortran, which is no longer taught to students.
 2. Makes LES more accessible: existing LES code is not usually shared, tested, or easy to use.
 3. Simulations are set up by scripts: extensible and flexible, no longer